gregwiechec/image-preview/src/Advanced.CMS.ImagePreview/readme.txt

 ============

-In order to start using MediaReport you need to add it explicitly to your site.
+In order to start using ImagePreview you need to add it explicitly to your site.
 Please add the following statement to your Startup.cs

 public class Startup